SAMMISolutions/docs/doc_posts/_commands-introduction/editor.md

 Some parameters are optional, but isn't indicated in the app itself.
 Please make sure to check the command's documentation.\

 Each parameter has a *label* giving context as to what filling the parameter does.\
+Each parameter also has a *type*, which can be used in many different ways in commands.
+Please consult each individual command's documentation to get further context on what is expected from the user!

+The most common types of parameters you see will involve <u>Text Boxes (White, Green, Blue, Red, Black)</u>, and <u>Expression Boxes (Yellow)</u>.

+{% include alert.html text="Expression boxes have extremely different rules when filling them out compared to Text Boxes, and it is critical to be aware of them.
+You can learn more in <a href='#placeholder'>Parameter Boxes</a>" type="info" %}

-Each parameter also has a *type* it can be.
-Here is a full list explaining them all:
+Here is a full list of all available parameter types:

 | Type ID | Title | Image | Description |
 ---|----|----|---